jllpons/xarxa/docs/README.md

 Welcome to the Xarxa documentation.
 This guide provides comprehensive information about the database, its design, configuration, and usage.
 Below are the sections available:

+- [Dependencies](Dependencies.md): List of dependencies required to run the database and scripts, along with installation instructions.

 - [Database Overview](Overview.md): Overview of the database, including design and details about the different tables and columns.

 - [Database Configuration](Configuration.md): Instructions on how to use the `config/configuration.json` file for database configuration.